openbmc/docs/rest-api.md

 c) The client needs to send, over the websocket, a JSON dictionary, comprising of key-value pairs.
 This dictionary serves as the "events filter".
-All the keys are optinal, so the dictionary can be empty if no filtering is desired.
+All the keys are optional, so the dictionary can be empty if no filtering is desired.
    The filters represented by each of the key-value pairs are ORed.

    One of the supported keys is "paths".
 The corresponding value is an array of